quiltdata/quilt/quilt3_local/README.md

 # Quilt3 catalog: Local development mode

-Open source implementation of the Quilt3 registry that works in the local environment (not requiring AWS cloud services).
+Open source implementation of the Quilt3 registry that works in the local environment (not requiring AWS cloud services aside from S3 / S3 Select).

 This package is not intended to be installed/used directly by end users.
 Instead, install `quilt3[catalog]` and use `quilt3 catalog` CLI command.